lavneethora/bob-onboard/README.md

 Every researcher who joins a new project hits the same wall.
 You clone the repo, open the folder, and see hundreds of files across dozens of modules with minimal documentation.
 You spend days — sometimes weeks — figuring out what's what.

 I lived this.
-When I joined a research group working on a phishing detection framework, I spent days manually mapping a four-level ensemble hierarchy (extractor → detector → modality → global).
-Deep into the codebase, I discovered that a class called `PUFAttacker` was entirely unimplemented — just a placeholder masquerading as real code.
-No documentation warned me.
+When I joined a research group, I spent days trying to understand a complex codebase with multiple abstraction layers and almost no documentation.
 No onboarding guide existed.
+No one warned me about placeholder classes masquerading as real implementations.

 That experience — wasted time, hidden gotchas, tribal knowledge locked in senior developers' heads — is universal across research labs, open-source ML projects, and academic codebases.